SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Multiple Connections
 --------------------

-A SEC node restrict the number of simultaneous connections, downto 1.
+A SEC node may restrict the number of simultaneous connections.
 However, each SEC node should support as many connections as technically feasible.

-Details about how to multiplex multiple connections onto one are to be discussed.

 Descriptive Data